DIY wood block snowman

 diy wood block snowman - angle hat

-Glue top piece to brim piece on an angle
+Glue the top piece to brim piece at an angle

 Allow the glue to dry completely.